Bapppis/recall-dungeon/README.md

 - Weapons have physical and optional magical damage types (with dice notation, e.g., 2d6)
 - Weapons like creatures have multiple attacks that are decided semi-randomly via weighted randomness
 - Items and equipment can modify stats, resistances, and traits
 - Loot and monster pools work (but not yet fully implemented) this makes possible for unique experiences for every play-through

 ### Combat System

 - Turn-based combat loop between player and enemies
 - Player chooses actions (attack, flee, etc.) each turn
 - Dice-based damage calculation (e.g., 2d6 for physical, 1d8 for magic)
 - Damage types interact with creature resistances for a complex, old-school combat system
+- Damage types interact with creature resistances for a complex, old-school combat system

 ### Properties & Traits